Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Haringey and are not the council.
 About us

-The Cabinet Member Signing meeting is scheduled to consider a report on a Section 75 Partnership Agreement with the NHS.
+The Cabinet Member Signing meeting was scheduled to discuss the extension of a Section 75 Partnership Agreement with the NHS.
 This agreement facilitates joint commissioning and pooled budgets for various adult and children's services.

 Section 75 Partnership Agreement

-A key item on the agenda is the potential extension of a Section 75 Partnership Agreement between Haringey Council and NHS NCL ICB.
-This agreement, which has been in place since 2017, is a contractual mechanism that allows local authorities and the NHS to collaborate on commissioning services.
-The report outlines that the current agreement is due to expire in February 2026, and there is a need to establish a new agreement to cover the financial years 2025/26 and 2026/27.
+The meeting was scheduled to consider the extension of a Section 75 Partnership Agreement between Haringey Council and NHS NCL ICB.
+This agreement, first established in 2017, is a contractual mechanism used by local authorities and the NHS to implement joint commissioning models.
+The report pack indicated that the current agreement was due to expire at the end of February 2026, and a new agreement was needed to cover the full financial year 2025/26 and make provision for 2026/27.

-The report also considers alternative options, including exiting the arrangement, which was dismissed due to the potential dismantling of a framework that supports good working relationships with the NHS and could lead to duplication of efforts and resources.
-The recommended option is to renew the legal framework for joint funding of local services, which is seen as reducing duplication in contract management and monitoring, streamlining decision-making, and reducing administrative burdens.
+Alternative options considered included exiting the arrangement, which was dismissed due to the dismantling of a framework that supports good working relationships with the NHS and could lead to duplication of efforts and resources.
+The option to do nothing

-The financial implications of the agreement are significant, with combined contributions totalling £95.157m for 2025/26 and 2026/27, funded by ICB contributions and the Council's Adults Social Care, Public Health, and Children's Social Care and Education budgets.
-The report confirms that there are no legal reasons preventing the Cabinet Member from approving the recommendations.
-The Public Sector Equality Duty under the Equality Act 2010 has also been considered, with the partnership agreement expected to have a positive impact by enabling more flexible use of resources to meet identified needs.
+The report pack also included comments from statutory officers.
+The Chief Finance Officer noted that the combined contributions for the agreement total £95.157m, with funding for 2025/26 and 2026/27 provided by ICB contributions and the Council's Adults Social Care, Public Health, and Children's Social Care and Education budgets.
+The Director of Legal and Governance confirmed there were no legal reasons preventing the Cabinet Member from approving the recommendations.
+The report pack also addressed the Public Sector Equality Duty under the Equality Act (2010), stating that the services within the partnership agreement are universal and targeted services designed to meet the needs of vulnerable residents, and are expected to have a positive impact in relation to the duty.

 Attendees